BascoCJ/BascoCJ/README.md

 - 👋 Hi, I’m @BascoCJ
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java/ c++/ c
 - 🌱 I’m currently learning GitHub
 - 💞️ I’m looking to collaborate on other language
 - 📫 How to reach me in my email cyrusjohnbasco@gmail.com